Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Maybe foreshadow the problem.
 Bragg's uncle warns him to be careful because "That'un could kill you."

 - Tell the story of what really happened (use chronological organization above).
-Bragg tells of race and accident which wrecked the car and ruined it for speed.
+Bragg tells of a race and an accident which wrecked his beloved car and ruined forever his enjoyment of speed and racing.

 - Describe the contrast between reality and expectations.
-Bragg's memories of the crash are the radio still playing and being pulled out unscratched and of being famous not for having the best car, but for being the kid who survived a 100-mile crash.
+Bragg's memories of the crash are the radio still playing and being pulled out unscratched.
+He also remembers being famous not for having the best car, but for being the kid who survived a 100-mile crash.

 - Conclude with irony.
 An ironic end can sometimes be a good conclusion for this sort of story.
-Braggs writes about how after his car gets rear-ended at the Piggly Wiggly supermarket he sells it in disgust to a preacher's kid who "drove the speed limit
+Braggs writes that after his car gets rear-ended at the Piggly Wiggly supermarket, he sells it in disgust to a preacher's kid who "drove the speed limit."

 Frame Organization Strategy

 Another kind of frame can be a flashback.
-In this technique, you start in the middle of the action (or after it is over) and then flashback to an earlier memory.
-The Notebook uses the story of a man spending time with his wife with Alzheimer's as the frame for his re-telling the story of their romance.
+In this technique, you start in the middle of the action (or after it is over) and then flash back to an earlier memory.
+The Notebook uses the story of a man spending time with his wife with Alzheimer's as the frame for him re-telling the story of their romance.

 With this technique, you organize your story around what is happening internally in your mind, versus what is happening in the event.
 Of course, like "Expectations Unfulfilled" this works best if there is a conflict between what is happening in your thoughts and what is happening in the situation.

 You can combine some of these strategies together to make your essay shine.
-A good example of this is the student essay by Jean Brandt, "Calling Home."
-Along with using a frame.
-Brandt also uses internal and external conflicts in her organization.
+A good example of this is the student essay "Calling Home" by Jean Brandt.
+Along with using a frame, Brandt also uses internal and external conflicts in her organization.

 - Introduction: beginning frame story.
 Brandt's essay has her ride to the mall.

-- Third conflict and resolution.
-Brand's third conflict is both internal and external.
+- Third conflict and resolution: Brandt's third conflict is both internal and external.
 She wonders how her parents will react.
 She is brought to the police station but not punished by her parents.
 She realizes that disappointing them and realizing she had made the wrong choice is worse than if they had punished her.

-- Conclusion: ending frame and expectations unfulfilled.
-Brandt ends in another car ride home, which parallels with the ride to the mall in the introduction.
-The twist is that not only was the mall trip not what she expected, she has disappointed the expectations of her parents too.
+- Conclusion: Ending frame and expectations unfulfilled.
+Brandt ends in another car ride home, which parallels the ride to the mall in the introduction.
+The twist is that not only was the mall trip not what she expected, but she has also disappointed the expectations of her parents too.

-Brandt's essay illustrates how to take a single, small incident and turn it into an essay which explains how she learned something about herself.
-It is a coming of age essay.
-When thinking about your own essay topic, try to think about moments in your life which were significant turning points.
+Brandt's essay illustrates how to take a single, small incident and turn it into an essay that explains how she learned something about herself.
+It is a coming-of-age essay.
+When thinking about your own essay topic, try to think about moments in your life that were important turning points.
 The event can be something small and doesn't have to be dramatic.
 What is important is the significance of that event in your life.
 See the chart below for some ideas.

 Tips for Chronological Organization